 The normal aortic diameter varies based on age, sex, and body surface area.
 In general, the term aneurysm is used when the axial diameter is >5.0 cm for the ascending aorta and >4.0 cm for the descending aorta 12.
 When enlarged above normal but not reaching aneurysmal definition, the terms dilatation/ectasia can be used 9,12.

-Most commonly occur in 50 to 60-year-old age group and incidence is estimated at ~7.5 per 100,000 patient years 8.
+Most commonly occur in 50 to 60-year-old age group and incidence is estimated at ~7.5 per 100,000 patient-years 8.
 There is a male predominance (M:F=3:1).

 Thoracic aneurysms are often identified incidentally on imaging of the chest.
-A symptomatic presentation may be due to mass effect on airway or esophagus.
+The symptomatic presentation may be due to mass effect on airway or esophagus.
 Alternatively, they may present due to a complication, including rupture, aorto-bronchial or aorto-esophageal fistulae.

 Pseudoaneurysms of the thoracic aorta are usually the result of significant thoracic trauma, both penetrating and blunt, and carry a very high mortality, with 80-90% of patients dying before reaching hospital 4.

 Aneurysmal dilatation can affect any part of the thoracic aorta.
 Relative frequencies are (with some involving more than one segment) 7:

 - thoracoabdominal segment: 10%